1KBlockID/ios-blockidsdk/README.md

 # Note
 - The above SDK is updated with below Pod(s)
 - -> TrustWallerCore v2.5.6
-- Update the version of respective pod in the redpective app
+- Update the version of pod in the respective app